Table of Contents

 Epidemiology of Alopecia Areata

 Alopecia areata affects 1 % of the population (although this figure varies from 0.1 % to as much as 2 %).
-There is no sex predisposition, but men seem to be more frequently affected with severer forms of the disease than do women.
-It starts more commonly in children and young adults, and has a sudden onset.
+There is no sex predisposition, but men seem to be more frequently affected by severer forms of the disease than do women.
+It starts more commonly in children and young adults and has a sudden onset.
 Inter-ethnic variation is not significant.

 Etiology of Alopecia Areata

 The etiology of alopecia areata remains unclear, but it may be related to genetic, immunological, and environmental factors.

 About 20 % of the patients with alopecia areata have at least one parent or sibling affected, who are affected.
 The concordance among monozygotic twins is 55 %.
 Some HLA class II genes are shown to be associated with alopecia areata: DQ3, DQ7, DR11, DR4, DR5, and DPW4, with the former three predisposing to more severe forms.
 One study also reported that eight genomic loci are associated with this disease.

 Many patients with alopecia areata have other autoimmune disorders, such as lupus erythematosus, scleroderma, thyroiditis, celiac disease, etc. Also, the fact that steroids and immunomodulators are effective against this disease further suggests an autoimmune pathology.

 Stress (physical or emotional), infections (e.g., cytomegalovirus), and hormones (e.g., corticotropin-releasing hormone) predispose to autoimmunity.